Healthy Recipes Blog

 • Run your finger across the salmon fillets to check for bones.
 If your fish have bones in them, remove the bones with fish bone tweezers.

-• Bake the salmon, uncovered, until it's opaque and cooked through and its internal temperature reaches 145°F. This should take around 15 minutes.
-Garnish with chopped parsley and serve.
+• Bake the salmon, uncovered, until it reaches an internal temperature of 145°F. This should take around 15 minutes.

 Notes

-• The USDA says that you should cook fish to medium (145°F).
-If you don't have a thermometer, you can check with a fork.
+• If you don't have a thermometer, you can check with a fork.
 The center of each fillet should be opaque and flaky.
 If it's still translucent and resists being flaked with a fork, it's not done yet.
+However, the best way to ensure the fish is done is to use a thermometer.

 • To cook frozen salmon, increase the baking time to about 20 minutes for 6-ounce fillets.
-Baking fish from frozen often helps avoid drying them out.
+Baking fish from frozen often helps prevent them from drying out.
 However, you should only do this with smaller, 6-ounce fillets.
 Bigger fillets could be undercooked in the middle if you cook them frozen.
-When cooking from frozen, it's especially important to check for doneness with an instant-read thermometer or use a fork to ensure the center is opaque and flaky.
+When cooking from frozen, it's especially important to check for doneness with an instant-read thermometer.

-• You can keep the leftovers in the fridge, in an airtight container, for up to 3 days.
-I don't like reheating them - they end up too dry.
+• You can keep the leftovers in an airtight container in the fridge for up to 3 days.
+I don't like reheating them - they become fishy.
 So I flake them and use them cold as a salad topping the next day.
 If you prefer to reheat the leftovers, do so very gently.
 Cover the fish and reheat it in the microwave at 50% power, turning often, until heated through.

 Nutrition per Serving